fbiville/streaming-node-invoker/README.md

 The function **must** close the output streams when it is done emitting data (if the output streams are [`pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options)'d from input streams, then this is automatically managed).

+## Supported invocations

+This invoker supports only streaming, and complies to [riff streaming protocol](https://github.com/projectriff/streaming-processor).
+However, it is possible to send HTTP requests and receive HTTP responses if you combine this invoker with the streaming HTTP adapter available [here](https://github.com/projectriff/streaming-http-adapter).

 ## Development

 ### Prereqs